 The biggest breakthrough my husband and I experienced happened in November of 2010.
 We firmly believe that God heard our cries to experience a fulfilling marriage and He responded in a miraculous way.
 He brought my husband’s attention to a facial cleanser product that I had been applying daily for nearly 8 years.
 After researching the ingredients in my face wash, we discovered that there were a handful of harmful chemicals in the product, including parabens.
 I immediately stopped using anything and everything that contained parabens and within 3 days I noticed a difference.
 Within a week, my husband and I experienced an easier time during intercourse and within a month we were able to enjoy sex, pain free!

-We do not know enough about parabens to determine if they really were the root cause of my body’s discomfort, but the noticeable difference it made after I switched my products was enough to convince us.
+We do not know enough about parabens to determine if they really were the root cause of my body’s discomfort, but the noticeable difference it made after I switched my products was enough to convince us (Click HERE to read what products I use now).
 So if your wondering if parabens might be affecting your body, please do some research for yourself about parabens so you can make your own conclusions.
 Also, despite the change in my body, there was a ton of mental and emotional walls that I still face when it comes to sex.
-After four years of associating sex with pain, I still have some anxiety that hinders our ability to have satisfying sex every time we initiate.
+After four years of associating sex with pain, I have some anxiety that hinders our ability to have satisfying sex every time we initiate.
 So even if you decide to switch your products and notice a change, be aware of your mental and emotional state towards sex and understand that healing takes time.

 This is my personal blog.
 The information I provide is on an as-is basis.
 I make no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this blog and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.